23cku0r/KOT_AUTO_SKIP/README.md

 > I tested only on 1920x1080 resolution.

-> There are no three gems in this script (big yellow, golden purple and big golden yellow)
+> This script dont have big yellow gem